cbott/GoEmulate/README.md

 Currently no support is planned for GBC/GBA emulation

 GoEmulate is a learning project, and the first emulator I have written.
-The code was heavily influenced by all the projects listed below as development resources and I enocourage you to use them directly.
+The code was heavily influenced by all the projects listed below as development resources and I encourage you to use them directly.

 To Do List